rocketlabdelta/info-central/_recovery/two-stage-design.md

 Test fit all parts before applying epoxy.
 The coupler’s bottom bulkhead should fit against the top of the containment tube, and the payload’s airframe should evenly meet the fin can’s airframe.

-{% media /images/recovery_eject3.jpg|Two stage recovery payload ejection charge %}
+{% media /images/recovery_eject3.jpg|Two stage recovery payload ejection charge|media--small %}

 Pictured here is the bottom of a 2.6” diameter payload section.
 The coupler is used to house the altimeter that controls drogue and main parachute deployment.